 - Skeletal problems

-- Eye problems requiring glasses
+- Eye problems needing glasses

 How is TS diagnosed in a child?

-Chromosome problems such as TS can often be diagnosed before birth.
+Chromosome problems, such as TS, can often be diagnosed before birth.
 This is done by looking at cells in the amniotic fluid or from the placenta.
 This can also be done by looking at the amount of the baby’s DNA in the mother's blood.
 This is called noninvasive prenatal screening.
 These tests are very accurate.

 Fetal ultrasound during pregnancy can also show the possibility of Turner syndrome.
 But ultrasound is not 100% accurate.
 Problems due to the disorder may not be seen with ultrasound.

-The healthcare provider may refer you to a genetic counselor.
+The healthcare provider may refer you to a geneticist or genetic counselor.
 This expert can explain the results of chromosome tests, as well as tests available to diagnose chromosome problems before a baby is born.